 There are a fair few more painted walls and places in Perth.
 After a good walk, you can choose one of Northbridge restaurants for a good meal.

 I didn’t spend anywhere near enough time on a Perth city walking tour and I only found Drew Straker neon art.
 However, the colours and rendition of the neon effect are so striking that it’s a must

 Drew Straker neon art

 There are a lot more wall murals, so I know what to do in Perth city on my next visit!

-If you are keen to stay in Northbridge, why not indulge in this executive penthouse?
-The Foreshore, the Bell Tower and Elizabeth Quay are very close and you have great city views.
+If you are keen to stay in Northbridge, the Foreshore, the Bell Tower and Elizabeth Quay are very close and you have great city views.